 When will I receive my summer awards?

-Summer financial aid packaging will begin the week on March 18, 2019 and will continue throughout the summer term.Students will begin receiving their financial aid refunds at the end of the fourth week of classes of the earliest term they are enrolled in.
+Summer financial aid packaging will begin the week of March 16, 2020 and will continue throughout the summer term.Students will begin receiving their financial aid refunds at the end of the fourth week of classes of the earliest term they are enrolled in.
 If your summer award(s) exceed your total charges for all summer terms, you will be entitled to use a Book Line of Credit to purchase books in the college bookstore.

 What about Satisfactory Academic Progress?